Visual learners are those who learn best through what they see.

 Teaching at school is predominantly based in visual learning – a great advantage for a Visual Learner.
 This may be because Visual Learning is one of the most common learning styles.

-- is good at reading maps and charts.
+- are good at reading maps and charts.

 - create strong pictures in their minds when they read.